esandine/APCS2FinalProject/README.md

 -Goals
 -Test rotating more,
--make a program that cuts down the white space 05/25/2016:
+-make a program that cuts down the white space

+05/25/2016:
+-Issac Kim
+-New Features:
+-restart work on removing symbols, this time in a new class unlike original -idea is to return dimensions of an subimage in larger image and remove it -Bugs Added:
+-not functioning
+-Bugs Fixed:
+-none
+-Goals:
+-Make line reading work
 -Ely Sandine
 -New Features:
 -added rotating by converting to polar coordinates then back into normal array